tomatoesong/TemperatureLogger/README.md

-**TemperatureLogger** is a simple embedded project that reads temperature data from a **TMP100** sensor and logs it to an **24FC256 EEPROM**.
+**TemperatureLogger** is a simple embedded project for the Arduino UNO that reads temperature data from a **TMP100** sensor and logs it to an **24FC256 EEPROM**.
 The repository includes the main firmware and supporting libraries.

 ---
 ## Features